Bookmaker Bets On Donald Trump’s Fourth Marriage As President

 According to Paddypower, odds of Trump marrying for the fourth time as president are 16/1.
 At the same time, in their “Trump Family Specials,” there is an ongoing bet that lets players compare the duration of Donald Trump’s marriage with Melania Trump and Donald Trump’s time as president.

 Donald Trump’s personal life has always been the talk among the media.
 Mr. President has five children from his three marriages and has eight grandchildren.
 Donald Trump married his first wife, Ivana Zelníčková, on April 7, 1977, at the Marble Collegiate Church in Manhattan.
-From his marriage with Ivana, Donald Trump has three children: Donald Jr., Ivanka and son Eric.
+From his marriage with Ivana, Donald Trump has three children; Donald Jr., Ivanka, and son Eric.
 According to a report from People, Donald Trump and Ivana divorced in 1990 following his affair with actress Marla Maples.

 In October 1993, Maples gave birth to their daughter Tiffany.
-Following the birth of their daughter, Donald and Maples got married on December 20, 1993, but parted their ways in June 1999.
+Following the birth of their daughter, Donald and Maples got married on December 20, 1993, but they parted ways in June 1999.

 After divorcing Maples, Trump married Slovenian-born model Melania Knauss on January 22, 2005, in Florida.